naumenko-sa/cre/README.md

 * effects: VEP.
 There is a holywar VEP/snpEff/Annovar.
 My choice is VEP.
 You will see later both Ensembl and Refseq in the report, so no reason for using Annovar.
 * effects_transcripts: all.
 We want all effects of a variant on all transcripts to be reported.
 * aligner: bwa.
 Even staring with bam files, bwa is used.
 Sometimes input bam files aligned against older reference, or different (chr) naming scheme.
 It is better to have a bam file consistent with calls made.

+## 1b.
+If you start with fastq files.

+## 1c.
+If you start with Illumina basespace.

 # 2. Run bcbio